eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 ## Run icedelivery

 Create three terminals and run one command in each of them.
-Either choose to run the normal or simplified version.
+Choose one publisher and one subscriber and mix the typed and untyped versions.
 ```sh
 # If installed and available in PATH environment variable
 iox-roudi